Edirom/ViFE-website/_gsoc/edirom-3D-integration.md

 #### Warm-up Tasks

 1. **Get familiar with Edirom Online**
-  * Have a l0ok at [Weber Clarinett Quintett] edition in Edirom Online
+  * Have a look at [Weber Clarinett Quintett] edition in Edirom Online
 2. **Have a look at Kompakkt and 3D objects in humanities**
 3. **Get familiar with XQuery and OpenAPI**